carlosascari/panela/README.md

 > Panela is a framework intended to be a practical tool for web development.

-As a web developer you may need to create frontend heavy website with no or very litte server-side features, or a server-side heavy site with little or heavy frontend.
+As a web developer you may need to create frontend heavy website with no or very little server-side features, or a server-side heavy site with multiple domains.

 > Panela provides an intuitive and familiar api.

 If you are familiar with express, Panela's api is very similar, and you can take advantage of existing express middlewares.

+> Panela lets you create hosts on-the-go

+The hosts file in your OS is automatically modified so can preview your website locally using the intended domain name.
+Also, a nginx configuration file is created so that you can host multiple domains, locally.

+This is done through the `host` method, and the only required argument is the domain name.
+Panela handles serving static files as well as forwarding to a express server.

 > Panela serves a configurable live reload script to all html pages.

-By taking advantage of the Build Processor api, files that are built can be watched for changes and update a page being previewd in the browser automatically.
+By taking advantage of the Build Processor api, files that are built can be watched for changes and update a page being previewed in the browser automatically.

 This feature is not included in a `production` enviroment.

 ## Installation